eatontarbell/Latin-101/reading1.md

 **Correction: Gender: Neuter.
 Case: Accusative.
 Number: Singular.**

 8. Fully identify the form of apposita est.❌
 - Person: Third.
 Number: Singular.
 Tense: Imperfect.
 Mood: Indicative.
-Voice: Passive. **Correction: Person:
+Voice: Passive. **Correction: Gender: Feminine.
+Case: Ablative.
+Number: Singular**

 9. What is the antecedent of eam?✅
 - The antecedent of eam is Hesione (or Hesiones as seen in excerpt).